Azure/azure-storage-ruby/README.md

   require "azure/storage"

   # Setup a specific instance of an Azure::Storage::Client
-  client = Azure::Storage::Client.create(:storage_account_name => "your account name", :storage_access_key => "your access key")
+  client = Azure::Storage.create(:storage_account_name => "your account name", :storage_access_key => "your access key")

   # Or create a client and store as a singleton
   Azure::Storage.setup(:storage_account_name => "your account name", :storage_access_key => "your access key")
-  # Then you can either call Azure::Storage.client.some_method or Azure::Storage.some_method to invoke a method on the Storage Client
+  # Then you can either call client.some_method or Azure::Storage.some_method to invoke a method on the Storage Client

   # Configure a ca_cert.pem file if you are having issues with ssl peer verification
   client.ca_file = "./ca_file.pem"